magsheer/magsheer.github.io/_posts/2017-05-12-first-post.md

 ---
 layout: post
-title:  "First Post"
+title:  "About"
 date:   2017-05-12
 categories: random
 ---

-Just testing out a new look for the blog and this is the first post.
-More posts to come soon.
+Just testing out a new look for the website.
+More updates to come soon.